 - As mentioned above, you can use a whole disk, a separate partition or a file, for swapping.
 While all three are possible on Android, we will only discuss the partition and file methods.

-- File based swap might not work on some file-systems on Android, as it requires that the swap file is written on a continuous location on disk.
+- The file-based swap might not work on some file-systems on Android, as it requires that the swap file is written on a continuous location on disk.
 If you get errors while trying to enable swap using a swap file, you should try using a swap partition instead.

 - To enable swap, your kernel must support it.
 You can check if your kernel supports swap by entering a terminal App or an adb shell and executing the following commands (root support is a requirement):